Invest in Nigeria

 Services offered by OSIC include:

-• Assisting with work permit, expatriate quota and other immigration formalities;
+- Assisting with work permits, expatriate quota and other immigration formalities;

 All businesses in Nigeria must be registered with the Corporate Affairs Commission before going formally into operation.
 Registration can take various forms as follows, depending on the type of business:

 - Subsidiary or Branch of a foreign company